Barcelona

 2008-09 Home Kit

-Barcelona's front three during 2008/09 — deemed one of the best sides of all time under fledgling boss Pep Guardiola — included Messi, Henry, and Eto'o.
+Barcelona's front three during 2008/09 — deemed one of the best sides of all time under fledgling boss — included Messi, Henry, and Eto'o.
 The kit was equally powerful because it was so simple.

 The season's home kit featured a modern twist on the classic design, with the vertical stripes transitioning into a half-stripe, half-solid pattern.
 The jersey also incorporated the UNICEF logo, reflecting the club's dedication to social causes.
 This kit, symbolizing a golden era in Barça's history, remains among the most popular among fans.